-The BW-Germany Exchange is a reciprocal exchange program.
-You will pay your home university tuition and fees (as well as Study Abroad Fee if applicable) and then trade places with a student from Baden-Württemberg.
+The Baden-Wuerttemberg - Connecticut Exchange is a reciprocal exchange program.
+You will pay your home university tuition and fees (as well as Study Abroad Fee if applicable) and then trade places with a student from Baden-Wuerttemberg.

 When arriving in Germany, Connecticut students must pay a student registration fee which is approximately €75 per semester.

 If you are over the age of 30, please look into this option: www.auslandsversicherung.de.
-AOK does NOT provide health insurance for students over 30.
+Public health insurances do NOT provide service for students over 30.